camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-overview.md

 See [the interactive Camunda 8 REST API Explorer][camunda-api-explorer] for specifications, example requests and responses, and code samples of interacting with the Camunda 8 REST API.

+### Query API

+All Query API endpoints contain an `(experimental)` declaration.
+Those endpoints are not accessible by default in Camunda 8 clusters.

+The search endpoints don't yet integrate with [resource authorizations][].
+As a result, using search endpoints, users can expand their access to resources they are not allowed to.
+Thus, if you use resource permissions, we don't recommend to allow public access to those endpoints.

+You can enable the experimental search endpoints by setting the configuration property `camunda.rest.query.enabled` to `true`.
+Alternatively, the environment variable `CAMUNDA_REST_QUERY_ENABLED` can be set to `true`.

 [camunda-api-explorer]: ./specifications/camunda-8-rest-api.info.mdx
+[resource authorizations]: /self-managed/concepts/access-control/resource-authorizations.md